 Last but not least, do you intend to sell your drawings?
-If your intention is to earn a living, finding your art style is crucial.
+If your intention is to earn a living as a professional illustrator or artist, finding your art style is crucial.

-You may well find a few tricks, accidents, or gimmicks, that help you get sales along the way.
+With regular daily practice, you will discover a few techniques of your own, there’ll be happy accidents along the way and some tricks that help you get sales.
 It’s important to capitalize on those successes and repeat them.
-The process will become your signature art style.
+This creative practice will become your signature art style.

 I drew slowly and accurately and only in the final stages of the work did I liven it up.
 I’d ‘lose’ some hard edges with a few flicks and smudges, and ‘rough’ in the background.
 It was a contrived spontaneity!

 Don’t think the greats did anything differently, if they hit on a cash cow they milked it.
 Why not?
 I know John Singer-Sargeant did something similar.

 Check this out for tips like this: How to Make Your Drawings Interesting: 14 Ways to Improve a Drawing

 Take a look at this Harvest Mouse.
 I wish this was one of mine.
 It is minimalist, full of character, and simple.
 You don’t have to go overboard.
 Sarah is to be found on Domestika

 How to Find Your Drawing Style: Final Thoughts

 I don’t think you have to spend years of artistic angst and self-torture to find your own art style.
 It’s inside you now, ready and waiting to be discovered.
 You can unlock it by finding the subjects that interest you, and the medium you like best, and mastering it.

 Your drawing style will emerge quickly as you gain confidence, and there are so many directions you can take it, whether you are drawing for pleasure or as a profession.